Explosion of ideas

 The top-level commitment to the innovation challenge was a key driver and ensured company-wide participation.
 Management at all levels displayed commitment to the innovation challenge, supporting the initiative and allocating the necessary resources.
 A dedicated project manager was assigned to run the challenge.

-As a global company with variations in culture from country to country, VELUX needed different approaches to engaging and motivating employees.
-To bridge the gap, ambassadors were appointed at each of VELUX’s 65 sites across the world.
+As a global company with variations in culture from country to country, VELUX Group needed different approaches to engaging and motivating employees.
+To bridge the gap, ambassadors were appointed at each of VELUX Group’s 65 sites across the world.

 In order to reach as many employees as possible, the call for ideas was translated into seven languages.
-This was of particular importance for reaching blue collar workers who make up approximately 50% of VELUX’s workforce.
+This was of particular importance for reaching blue collar workers who make up approximately 50% of VELUX Group’s workforce.

-VELUX generated 450 ideas in the first 48 hours of the challenge launch and over 2,000 ideas by the end, with blue collar workers submitting 380 ideas.
+The VELUX Group generated 450 ideas in the first 48 hours of the challenge launch and over 2,000 ideas by the end, with blue collar workers submitting 380 ideas.

 - 3 ideas received funding